The Inspirational Quote

 The Inspirational Books

-The Life Chronicler Project is dedicated to the amazing lives of ordinary people.
-Under MY STORY you will read about the epiphany for this project.
-A pandemic, a retirement, and three inspirational books later, I am on a crusade to make a book dream a reality.
+The Life Chronicler Project is dedicated to the extraordinary lives of ordinary people.
+A pandemic, a retirement, a one-year one-month one-week one-day odyssey, and three inspirational books later, I have written my first book.
 Here are the three books that inspired the concrete framework for this project.

-The first inspirational book, “Life Is In The Transitions,” was written by Bruce Feiler who set out on a road trip to meet people and learn their stories.
-In his data-driven, self-help book, he wrote about how people handle the many vicissitudes that come our way in life.
+The first inspirational book, “Life Is In The Transitions,” was written by Bruce Feiler, who set out on a road trip to meet people and learn their stories.
+In his data-driven self-help book, he wrote about how people handle the many vicissitudes that come our way in life.
 His data shows that we actually spend a considerable amount of time dealing with life events.
-Some are small or modest such as a job change while others are much larger such as a personal tragedy.
+Some are small or modest, such as a job change, while others are much larger, such as a personal tragedy.
 Regardless, he found that we intuitively generate coping mechanisms to find our way to the other side.
-It was his road trip concept that inspired me to do the same for my project.
+His road trip concept inspired me to do the same for my project.

 “At the end of the interview, most people report that the experience of telling their stories was profoundly satisfying and enjoyable, even if they shed tears in the telling.
 They often ask not to receive payment for the interview, for they feel that they have already been rewarded by the experience itself.”